Martha's Vineyard Service, Massachusetts

 - Explore charming island towns

-- Bike, hike or bird during free time
+- Bike, hike, or bird-watch during free time

 - All group work tools

 - Naturalist guided hike, kayak rental

 This trip has already run.
 Here are a few others you may enjoy:

 - Wildflower Extravaganza, Eagle Cap Wilderness, Oregon (Aug 2–9, 2014)

 - Gorge and Grave: Service at New River Gorge National River, West Virginia (Aug 3–9, 2014)